 Arrhythmias in Children

-signals through the heart muscle may cause the heart to beat too fast (tachycardia),
+heart muscle may cause the heart to beat too fast (tachycardia), too slow (bradycardia),

-too slow (bradycardia), or irregularly.
-When the heart doesn't beat normally, it isn't
+or in an irregular way.
+When the heart doesn't beat normally, it may be unable to

-able to pump blood to the body as well.
-That means the brain, lungs, and other organs
+blood to the body efficiently.
+That means the brain, lungs, and other organs may not

-may not get enough blood.
-And the organs can't work as well and may become damaged.
+enough blood.
+The organs then can't work as well and may become damaged over time.

 Arrhythmias in children include:

 Long-Q-T syndrome (LQTS).
 This is a condition that is